Extending Agents

 prompt listing each skill's name and description.
 Only frontmatter is read

-during discovery — the full skill content is loaded lazily when the agent
+during discovery.
+The full skill content is loaded lazily when the agent

 calls a tool.